 Fixed or variable mortgage rate?
 To fix or not to fix, that is the question.

 In some countries whether to choose a fixed or variable rate mortgage is finely balanced based on your personal circumstance.
-Not in Ireland where you should get yourself onto a fixed rate as soon as possible, unless you are one of the lucky few on a tracker rate.
+Not in Ireland where you should almost certainly get yourself onto a fixed rate as soon as possible.

 When I headed up mortgages at PTSB I got to know the Irish mortgage inside out.
-The Irish market is almost unique in having fixed mortgage rates priced well below variable rates.
+The Irish market is almost unique in having fixed mortgage rates priced well below variable rates usually.
+Right now they are quite close, but that is likely to change with variable rates predicted to head to 5-6% in the next 18 months.

 This means switching to fixed rates could save you thousands, the average saving is actually over €20K, and also protect you against rising monthly repayments.